 Our Osmo oil range provides the necessary protection for wood flooring.
 With unfinished flooring, you can use the oil to give the flooring a new colour and extra protection.

 - Clean off any dust or dirt that accumulates on the wood.
+For best results, use a microfibre cloth.

 - Use a flat-headed spray mop to clean your flooring.
 Only ever use certified wood floor cleaners – never any home remedies